gnargle/chunilaunch/README.md

 # chunilaunch
 An app to make it easier to launch things.

 Place the exe in the same folder as your segatools ini.
-Run it, pick where your start abtch for the game, start batch for local server, and where you want/where your combined launcher batch file currently is.
+Run it, pick the location of your start batch for the game, start batch for local server, and where you want/where your combined launcher batch file currently is.

 Then enter settings for both local and remote as appropriate.